stamhe/BaiduPanBackup/README.md

 ### To restore

-The backup files are splited .tar.gz files, just concatenate them and unpack:
+Just concatenate them all together and use tar to unpack:

 ```
 cat $(ls <backup_name>-*) | tar -xvf -